 Based on the knowledge we acquired during our audit, we have nothing material to add or draw attention to in relation to:

-- the directors' Viability Statement, concerning the principal risks, their management, and, based on that, the directors' assessment and expectations of the group's continuing in operation over the 3 years to March 2019; or
+- the Directors' statement of viability, concerning the principal risks, their management, and, based on that, the Directors' assessment and expectations of the Group's continuing in operation over the three periods to 3 April 2020; or

-- the disclosures in the accounting policies of the financial statements concerning the use of the going concern basis of accounting.
+- the disclosures in the financial statements concerning the use of the going concern basis of accounting.